llord1/llord1.github.io/Statement.md

 ### Hypothesis:

-Applying all eight levels of Maslow’s hierarchy of needs to data science studies will intrinsically support the digital humanities and biocultural diversity efforts
+Applying all eight levels of Maslow’s hierarchy of needs to data science studies will intrinsically support the digital humanities and biocultural diversity efforts.

 ### Null hypothesis: